Gold 104.3

 GOLD104.3 (call sign: 3KKZ) is a radio station broadcasting in Melbourne, Australia.
-It is part of ARN Media's Gold Network and broadcasts on the 104.3 MHz frequency.
+It is part of ARN Media's Gold Network and broadcasts on 104.3 MHz frequency.

 History

 3KZ

 3KZ commenced operations on 8 December 1930.
 The radio station was initiated by the Industrial Printing and Publicity Group as a means of spreading its message, and in the station's early years, it was broadcast from the Victorian Trades Hall.

 Its original frequency was 1350 kHz, moving to 1180 kHz on 1 September 1935.
 The frequency changed again on 23 November 1978 to 1179 kHz when all Australian AM radio stations were assigned new frequencies as part of the new 9 kHz spacing plan.

 In 1989, 3KZ was one of two successful bidders to convert to the FM band.

 KZFM

 As a result of winning an FM licence, 3KZ moved to 104.3 MHz on 1 January 1990.
 The station relaunched as KZFM, despite the station's official call sign of 3KKZ, carrying over its successful "Hits And Memories" positioner, with some changes to presentation style.
 KZFM was simulcasted on both 1179 kHz and 104.3 MHz frequencies for one month before the old AM frequency was closed down, to be later reassigned (after 12 months) to 3RPH.

 The KZ switch to FM paid immediate short term dividends, as the new KZFM debuted at number one in the first ratings survey of 1990, breaking an almost three-year dominance by Fox FM.
 However KZFM's success was short-lived, with ratings soon taking a dive and the station going into receivership in 1993.
 Austereo purchased the station to supplement Fox FM.
 After Austereo merged with Triple M, KZFM was sold to Wesgo in 1995 to comply with Trade Practices Commission laws that allowed one organisation to only own two radio stations in the same market.